niccolot/GoDex/README.md

 ## How to play

-Once started the program the REPL prompt is initiated
+Once started the program, a REPL prompt is initiated

 ```
 Pokedex >